YunoHost-Apps/hubzilla_ynh/README.md

 ## Hubzilla
-[Hubzilla](http://hubzilla.org) is a powerful platform for creating interconnected websites featuring a decentralized identity, commuhubzilla_test1nications, and permissions framework built using common webserver technology.
+[Hubzilla](http://hubzilla.org) is a powerful platform for creating interconnected websites featuring a decentralized identity, communications, and permissions framework built using common webserver technology.

 Current snapshot in *sources*: